02/09/2018 Mind-Body Health

 - Organic turkey breast (substitute for red meats)

-Still, fighting chronic low-level inflammation isn’t incidental or just one in a long list of positive lifestyle changes.
+Still, fighting chronic low-grade inflammation isn’t incidental or just one in a long list of positive lifestyle changes.
 It could be the key, along with stress reduction, to enjoying wellness for many decades into a healthy old age.
 There is every reason to go down this road and no reason not to.